uxhadr/Networking-Project/README.md

 # Cisco Packet Tracer University Network Project

-This project involves creating a network for a university with two campuses (one main and one smaller) located 20 miles apart.
+This project involves designing and configuring a network for a university with two campuses: a main campus and one smaller campus located 20 miles apart.

+## Network Overview
 ## Main Campus (3 Buildings):
-- **Building A:** Admin Staff, HR, Finance, Business
+- **Building A:** Admin Staff, HR, Finance, Business Departments
-- **Building B:** Engineering, Art
+- **Building B:** Engineering, and Art Departments
-- **Building C:** Student Labs, IT Department
+- **Building C:** Student Labs,and IT Departments

 ## Smaller Campus:
 - **Health and Science Building:** Staff offices and Student Labs on separate floors

-## Cloud:
+## Cloud Integration:
-- **Email Server**
+- **Email Server:** Hosted externally for university-wide communication

-## Project Goals:
+## Project Objectives:
-- Each department should be on its own separate IP network.
+- Assign each department to its own separate IP network.
-- Switches must be configured with appropriate VLANs and security settings.
+- Configure switches with appropriate VLANs and security settings.
-- **RIPv2** will be used for internal network routing and static routing for the external email server.
+- Use **RIPv2** for internal network routing and static routing for the external email server.

 ---

 ## Network Design and Configuration

 ### Step 1: Core Network Setup
-- Selected a router as the core of the network.
+- Deployed a core router for central connectivity.
-- Added a **Layer 3 Switch (3650-24PS)** to manage the main campus devices.
+- Added a **Layer 3 Switch (3650-24PS)** to manage devices across the main campus devices.
-- Added a switch in each department and connected a PC to each.
+- Added **Layer 2 switches** in each department and connected a PC to each.
-- Installed serial interfaces on all routers.
+- Equipped all routers with serial interfaces for WAN links.
-- Connected the cloud and the smaller campus routers to the main campus router using **Serial DCE** connections.
+- Established **Serial DCE** connections to the main campus router, cloud router, and smaller campus router.
-- Connected the **L3 switch** to the main campus router and then to all departmental **L2 switches**.
+- Linked the **L3 switch** to the main campus router and cascaded connections to departmental **L2 switches**.
-- Used rectangular borders to visually separate each building and the cloud in Packet Tracer.
+- Applied visual organizaion in Cisco Packet Tracer using rectangular borders to distinguish buildings in the cloud.

-### Step 2: Smaller Campus Setup
+### Step 2: Smaller Campus Configuration
 - Connected the smaller campus **L3 switch** to its router.
 - Connected the L3 switch to each department's **L2 switch**.
 - Created VLANs for each department, starting from **VLAN 10 (192.168.1.0/24)** up to **VLAN 100 (192.168.10.0/24)**.